 Europa series – fluorescent ink

-Standard UV light
+Standard UV light (UV-A)

 The stars in the EU flag, the small circles, the large stars and several other areas glow yellow.